Marcus Semien Player Props: Rangers vs. Phillies

 Phillies Pitching Rankings (2022)

+- Phillies pitchers combined to surrender 150 home runs (0.9 per game), the fifth-fewest in the big leagues.

-- Wheeler will start for the Phillies, his first of the season.
+- Falter gets the call to start for the Phillies, his first this season.

-- The 32-year-old righty started and threw 5 1/3 innings when he last appeared on Sunday, Nov.
-6 against the Houston Astros.
+- In his last appearance on Saturday, Oct.
+22, the 25-year-old southpaw, started and went two-thirds of an inning against the San Diego Padres.

 © 2023 Data Skrive.
 All rights reserved.